 - a.
 Short-Term GRATs.
 Monte Carlo simulation studies demonstrate that a series of short-term GRATs is preferable to one long term GRAT because of the risk of several years of bad performance eliminating the gains from other years.
 Use short term GRATs if the client believes there will be no legislation prohibiting GRATs in the future.
 The preferred GRAT arrangement is a steeply declining two-year GRAT, with a plan to roll the very large annuity payment made at the end of the first year into a new GRAT.
-The effect is to convert the economics into a one-year GRAT situation, locking in the gains that occur during each one year period. - Long-Term GRATs.
-Longer term GRATs may be preferable if the b. planner believes legislation will place substantial restrictions on GRATs in the future.
+The effect is to convert the economics into a one-year GRAT situation, locking in the gains that occur during each one year period. - b.
+Long-Term GRATs; Greenbook to 2010 Budget Proposes 10-Year Minimum Term.
+Longer term GRATs may be preferable if the planner believes legislation will place substantial restrictions on GRATs in the future.
+The Treasury on May 11, 2009 released the General Explanations of the Administration's Fiscal Year 2010 Revenue Proposals (often referred to as the "Greenbook") to provide details of the administration's budget proposals.
+One of the proposals is to impose a 10-year minimum term on GRATs.
+"This proposal would require, in effect, some downside risk in the use of this technique..." because of the risk of estate inclusion if the donor dies within the GRAT term.
+(This provision is estimated to raise \$3.25 billion over 10 years.)

 Even though many planners believe that such legislation will not be enacted, planners may want to consider creating longer term GRATs in order to be able to shift appreciation over a longer term as opposed to creating a two-year GRAT and then not being able to roll over the repaid annuity amounts into further GRATs if there is adverse legislation.
 The risks of longer term GRATs are (1) death during the term, and (2) several years of bad performance wiping out (or reducing the benefit of) gains in other years.
 The second risk can be managed by purchasing volatile assets from the GRAT after years of substantial gains, and Jonathan does not believe that constitutes a prohibited "commutation."
 (That would obviously give up the possibility of transferring even further growth over the balance of the long term GRAT, but at least there is the flexibility to lock in large gains in the early years of a long-term GRAT.)